Ealdums History, Family Crest & Coats of Arms

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Early History of the Ealdums family

 This web page shows only a small excerpt of our Ealdums research.
-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealdums History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealdums History in all our PDF Extended History products and printed products wherever possible.

 Ealdums Spelling Variations